lectrician1/SnakAir/README.md

 # SnakAir
-A Discord bot made for JonFly's SnakAIr community
+A Discord bot made for JonFly's SnakAir community